ShuoshuoHou/shuoshuo/content/authors/admin/_index.md

 bio: Welcome!
 I am a current Pd.D.
 Candidate in the Department of Economics at Temple University.
 My research interests are in Macroeconomics with a focus on the input-output network and business cycle fluctuations.
 I will be on the job market over the 2021-2022 academic year.

 interests:
-  one
   - Macroeconomics (Applied and Theory)
-  - Industrial Organization, Financial Economics two
+  - Industrial Organization
-  - Macroeconomics (Applied and Theory)
-  - Industrial Organization, Financial Economics
+  - Financial Economics

 education:
   courses: